On reduced arc spaces of toric varieties: Preliminaries and generalities

 It is clear that the functor $J^\infty$ preserves surjections.
 However, this functor need not preserve injections, such examples will be discussed in this paper.
 More precisely, we will consider situations where $R$ is embedded into a polynomial ring $S$ but $J^\infty(R)$ has a non-trivial nilradical which, in particular, implies that $J^\infty(R)$ cannot be a subring of $J^\infty(S)$ (which is itself a polynomial ring).
 See, for example, Lemma~\ref{NilpotentSeriesinCube}.

 The fact that the arc space of a reduced ring can be non-reduced is, in a sense, the only obstacle to preserving injections (at least if the rings are nice enough).
 We have a functor $J^\infty_\red$ from $\mathbf{CAlg}_\Bbbk$ to itself which takes $R$ to its \textit{reduced arc ring}, i.e.\ $J^\infty(R)$ modulo its nilradical.
-We will now show that in a fairly general setting $J^\infty_\red$ preserves injections.
+We will now show that $J^\infty_\red$ preserves injections.